-Commissioners include BBC Scotland, Edinburgh Festival, Edinburgh Film Festival, The International Congress for Design as well as smaller themed events and interior design projects.
+My art has featured in exhibitions in the United States, England, Scotland and France.
+Commissioners include BBC Scotland, Edinburgh Festival, Edinburgh Film Festival, The International Congress for Design, fashion designer Jon Rocha as well as many other private commissions.
+I have been a creative adviser and artist for international events and interior design projects.

 Follow my Instagram page SJRhudy